Pezband: Later career

 In 1978, the group opened major stadium shows for Fleetwood Mac and Supertramp and played in New York at Max's Kansas City and CBGB's.
 By the end of that year, the band flew to London to record their second record, Laughing In The Dark, at Jethro Tull's studio, Maison Rouge.
 Guest musicians included Tommy Eyre and King Crimson sax player Mel Collins.
 Famed cover art designers Hipgnosis produced the artwork for the album (the first Hipgnosis cover design for an American band).
 While in London, they also cut a live EP, Too Old Too Soon, at the club Dingwall's, the first American group to record there.
 As 1978 drew to a close, Rolling Stone cited the Laughing in the Dark LP as one of the top records of the year.

 In 1979, Pezband moved back to Chicago, recording their second live EP, Thirty Seconds Over Schaumburg, at the suburban Chicago club B.Ginnings.
-Their third LP, Cover To Cover, was recorded at Tanglewood Studios in Brookfield, Illinois, at the end of the year, and included guest Scott May on keyboards.
+AT the end of the year, their third LP, Cover To Cover, was recorded at Tanglewood Studios in Brookfield, Illinois with John Pavletic at the mixing board and included guest Scott May on keyboards.

 1980, however, saw an industry-wide slump hitting the music and record business.
 Indie labels like Passport were particularly affected, and their support for Pezband faded.
 The group briefly disbanded but reorganized in 1981 as a trio with Betinis, Rain and Pazdan.
 This version picked up a production deal with former Oak Parker/ Los Angeles producer Paul Broucek and in 1982 recorded an EP titled Women & Politics at the Record Plant in Los Angeles.
 But their distribution deal fell through, and the group went on hiatus in 1983.

-Hiatus Period
+Hiatus

-While on hiatus, the members took on various side projects, Betinis working with Cheap Trick bassist Tom Petersson, Pazdan founding the alt-country group Big Guitars from Memphis while doing session and live work with everyone from David Sanborn to Chuck Berry.
+While on hiatus, the members took on various side projects, Betinis working with Cheap Trick bassist Tom Petersson, Pazdan founding the alt-country group Big Guitars from Memphis, while doing session and live work with everyone from David Sanborn to Chuck Berry.
 In 2006 and 2007, the trio of Betinis, Rain, and Pazdan played shows in Chicago, London, and Liverpool.
 They also recorded new material.
 Though well-received, they again disbanded until 2012.

 Reunion

 Unexpectedly, in the spring of 2012, producer (and now President of Music at Warner Bros.
 Pictures) Paul Broucek sent the Pezband trio a mastered version of Women & Politics, the EP they had recorded in Los Angeles in 1982.
 Broucek, by this time an executive and well established music producer for New Line Cinema and Warner Brothers motion pictures (including Austin Powers and Lord of the Rings) had started a boutique label, Common Market.
 He would see to it that Women & Politics would finally be released.
-This had the effect of restarting the group, which conducted under-the-radar gigs in Chicago, appearing unannounced at small Chicago venues, variously billed as "Nozzle" and "The John Pazdan Jazz Trio".
+This had the effect of restarting the group, which conducted under-the-radar gigs in Chicago, appearing unannounced at small Chicago venues.